fasakinhenry/Typescript-Mastery/lesson07-Index_Signatures/README.md

 # Lesson 07-Index Signatures and Typeof Assertions

-This lesson covers the concepts of classes and their types in TypeScript.
+This lesson covers the concepts of Index Signatures for objects and using the typeof assertions to handle known keys in an Object.

 ## Topics Covered

-- The `public`, `private`, `protected` and `static` type for class property initialization.
-- Use of `readonly` property for class properties and methods.
-- Creation of interfaces for Classes
-- Getter and setter methods on Typescript Classes
+- Index Signatures and where they are needed
+- Using the `keyof` assertions
+- Using the `keyof` assertions in combination with `typeof`

 ## How to run the code